 No late applications will be accepted!
-No additional information from the student or parent may be added to the student's application after Friday, December 1, 2017.
+No additional information from the student or parent may be added to the student's application after Thursday, December 1, 2022.

-Each student is required to attend a regional testing session.
-Only students with a valid application submitted by the gifted program administrators will be allowed to participate in testing.
-Students are to only bring pencils for the testing.
-The use of electronic devices (calculators, cell phones, etc.) will not be permitted during the testing session.
-The assessment will include standardized ability and achievement tests, and a writing sample.
-The writing sample will be scored based on three criteria: composing, written expression and usage/mechanics.
+Each student is required to attend a regional evaluation session.
+Only students with a valid application submitted by the gifted program administrators will be allowed to participate in the evaluation.
+Students are to only bring pencils for the evaluation.
+The use of electronic devices (calculators, cell phones, etc.) will not be permitted.
 In the case of extenuating circumstances, a make-up session is available with prior approval.
-Please submit a written request to the gifted program administrator in the local public school division.
-For emergencies on the day of testing (illness, etc.), contact the division gifted program administrator no later than the Monday after the scheduled testing.
+Please submit a written request to the gifted program administrator (p.19) in the local public school division.
+For emergencies on the day of the evaluation (illness, etc.), contact the division gifted program administrator no later than the Monday after the scheduled evaluation.

-STEP Assessment Sessions
+STEP Sevaluation Sessions